Skip to main content

 Plume98866

-If you pass a chain id the deployment has not configured, stage-1 enrollment returns 400 with the exact allowed list in the error details.
+If you pass an unsupported chain id, stage-1 enrollment returns 400 with the allowed list in the error details.

 Monetary Values